 - What is the child to teacher ratio?

 - What are the school's hours and schedule?

 - Can a sick child attend school?

-Annual tuition rates are based on full time enrollment.
-If you qualify for subsidy through the State of Vermont your child’s attendance must adhere to the full time number of hours required.
-In addition, families on subsidy are asked to pay the difference between the state payment and our fees.
+All families are invited to apply to our school.
+If your family qualifies for subsidy through the State of Vermont your child’s attendance must adhere to the full time number of hours required.
+In addition, families receiving a subsidy are asked to pay the difference between the state payment and our fees.

 Parents can put their child's name on our wait list by filling out an application form during pregnancy, or any time thereafter.
 You will not receive any notification after submitting this form unless a space opens up for your child.
-We encourage parents who have children with special needs and families of diverse backgrounds to put their names on our waiting list and also invite you to share any information regarding your family’s diversity.
+We encourage parents who have children with special needs, to put their names on our waiting list and also invite you to share any information regarding your family’s diversity.